folio-org/deprecated-okapi-stripes/README.md

 Note: Node.js version 6.x is required for running stripes-experiments.
 Older Node.js versions are likely to fail due to changes in react/redux

-Please use npm version 3.x or higher.
-The older npm 2.x is much slower and downloads many more files.

 ### macOS